kubernetes/enhancements/keps/sig-auth/2784-csr-duration/README.md

 #### GA

+- Confirm with [cert-manager](https://github.com/jetstack/cert-manager/pull/3646) that the new functionality addresses their use case
-- Confirm with cert-manager that the new functionality addresses their use case
+- Confirm with [pinniped](https://pinniped.dev) that the new functionality addresses their use case
+- Confirm that no other metrics are necessary
 - Wait one release after beta to allow bugs to be reported

 The existing conformance tests for the certificates API (`test/e2e/auth/certificates.go`)